High-Performance DBMSs with io_uring: When and How to use it: Efficient Network I/O with

-\paragraph{Analyzing memory bandwidth.} To understand why shuffle performance is limited without zero-copy operations, we analyze system memory bandwidth during the scale-out experiment described above. \Cref{fig:shuffle_mem} shows measurements for both the default and zero-copy configurations.
+\paragraph{Analyzing memory bandwidth.} To understand why shuffle performance is limited without zero-copy operations, we analyze system memory bandwidth during the scale-up experiment described above. \Cref{fig:shuffle_mem} shows measurements for both the default and zero-copy configurations.
 On the left, we present the system memory bandwidth, calculated as the sum of read and write traffic from hardware performance counters.
 For both workloads, peak system bandwidth approaches 400~GiB/s.
 Zero-copy configurations typically show equal or higher absolute memory bandwidth, primarily due to their higher network throughput, which increases overall memory traffic.
 To account for this effect, we normalize the measured bandwidth by the achieved network throughput.
 The normalized plot (cf. \Cref{fig:shuffle_mem}, right) shows that using zero-copy for send and receive reduces effective memory bandwidth by about half, as expected, since data copies are eliminated in both directions.

 \paragraph{End-to-end comparison with epoll.} Similar to the buffer manager, we compare our optimized \iouring{}-enabled implementation to state-of-the-art approaches.
 For the shuffle, we use epoll as a baseline, a readiness-based I/O interface commonly used in existing systems. \Cref{fig:shuffle_epoll} shows the speedup of different \iouring{} variants and an epoll-based zero-copy send implementation against a naive epoll baseline without optimizations.
 We vary tuple sizes (smaller tuples result in more random inserts into the probe table per byte transferred) and scale up to sixteen workers to avoid link saturation and ensure a fair comparison.
 Without zero-copy, epoll is only marginally slower than \iouring{} despite issuing more system calls.
 This behavior stems from both implementations transferring tuples in large 1 MiB chunks, which amortizes syscall and I/O-path overhead.
 With zero-copy send, \iouring{} achieves substantially better performance, with the gap widening as the number of workers increases.
 Unlike epoll, \iouring{} also supports zero-copy receive, further improving performance and providing up to a 2.5$\times$ speedup.
-Overall, \iouring{} offers a more efficient and unified interface for network I/O, supporting batching, and zero-copy send and receive.